zhaohuanqdcn/tp/docs/DeveloperGuide.md

 *   Initially, mimicing the functionality of `FindContactCommand`, the find meeting only matched the keywords to the title.
 However, it made more sense to match other attributes like participant names, location and time since it would be easy to pinpoint which meetings take place where through a single find command.
 *   Hence, the predicate matching logic was tweaked in order to accomodate other attributes to make the feature more robust.

-##### \[Proposed\] DateTime matching using different formats
+##### DateTime matching using different formats

-*   Currently, DateTime finding is carried out using string matching.
-It would be more natural to match through DateTime comparison.
-This would make sure that different date formats like "November" and "Nov" both match the meeting.
+*   The DateTime is converted into various different formats before comparing with the keyword.
+This ensures that natural searching like "Nov" and "November" are correctly matched.

 ### List meeting command